Reflecting Upon Irreducible Mind

 consciousness is a given fact, not a fact explanable in terms of other

-substance (like matter), in the similar way than materialists assume that
+substance (like matter), in the similar way than materialists assume

-substances or facts.
+of other substances or facts.

 Substance dualism does indeed have this strength

 that Jime points out above, IMO.
-Nevertheless, my phrase above was made in
+Nevertheless, my phrase above was made

-can be found further up this big text).
+that can be found further up this big text).
 Basically he is correct, I think.

 But what I meant was perhaps more a word of astonishment towards the very